ganrad/openai-api-router/frontend/README.md

    FRONTEND_SRV_HOST | (Optional) Use this env variable to specify hostname/IP address of application server.
 Defaults to `localhost`.
    FRONTEND_SRV_PORT | (Optional) Set this env variable to the application server listen port.
 Defaults to 8000.
    API_GATEWAY_AUTH | Set this environment variable value to *true* to secure the AI Chatbot (SPA) application.
 Default value is true.
    AZURE_TENANT_ID | Set this variable to the Azure Tenant ID.
-This environment variable has to be set when security is enabled for the Chatbot application.
+This environment variable must be set when security is enabled for the Chatbot application.
    FRONTEND_CLIENT_ID | This is the client/application ID of AI Chatbot Application registered in MSFT Entra.
 This env variable must be set when security is enabled.
    API_GATEWAY_APP_ID | This is the Application ID of the AI Application Gateway registered in MSFT Entra.
 This env variable must be set when security is enabled.